RinconIngenieril/home-automation-devices/README.md

 ##### MQTT

-This firmware allows you to communicate with an MQTT broker.
+This firmware allows you to communicate with a MQTT broker.
 For example, you can install your own MQTT broker in a Raspberry Pi.

 This is the actual firmware that I am using at home with this circuit, and it is prepared for being working 24/7.
 It does: